 It isn’t uncommon to wonder why a school would want to ensure that students can cover their financial need without student loans.
 However, the colleges do have a big incentive to offer these programs.

-First, it gives them the ability to attract the best and brightest students, regardless of their and their family’s financial situation.
+First, it gives them the ability to attract the best and brightest students, regardless of their family’s financial situation.
 It makes high-cost schools more competitive in the eyes of lower-income students because their education will be seen as more affordable.

 Second, schools that meet 100% financial need may have an easier time when it comes to crafting a diverse student body.
 Since they are prepared to help students cover the remaining costs beyond the EFC without loans, they can have “need-blind” admissions, eliminating financial considerations from the admissions process.